Blue Bird Wanderlodge

 Wanderlodge is a retired series of recreational vehicles built by American bus manufacturer Blue Bird Body Company (now Blue Bird Corporation).
 Introduced as the Blue Bird Transit Home in 1963, the Wanderlodge was a derivative of the Blue Bird All American school bus for over year; two further generations were produced, adapting motorcoach body and chassis design.

 Assembled by Blue Bird in Fort Valley, Georgia, each example of the Wanderlodge was built to customer specification.
-In complete contrast to Blue Bird school buses, no two Wanderlodges were alike; each example was assembled with a hand-crafted interior, with over 200 available options (with some examples adding additional customization).
-Through much of its first generation, the Wanderlodge was priced in comparison to a medium-sized American home (dependent on customization); latter examples would rise significantly in price, competing against coaches from Newell and Prevost.
-Highly prized by their owners, many examples were sold to middle/upper-class families, with some examples sold to celebrities and heads of state around the world.
+In contrast to Blue Bird school buses, no two Wanderlodges were alike; each example was assembled with a hand-crafted interior, with over 200 available options (with some examples adding additional customization).
+Through much of its first generation, the Wanderlodge was priced similarly to a medium-sized American home (dependent on customization); later examples were priced significantly higher than that, competing against coaches from Newell and Prevost.
+Highly prized by their owners, many were sold to middle/upper-class families, and some to celebrities and heads of state around the world.

-As part of a reorganization of Blue Bird Corporation, the rights to the Wanderlodge model line were sold in 2007, with the model line ending production in 2009, after 44 years of continuous production.
+As part of a reorganization of Blue Bird Corporation, the rights to the Wanderlodge model line were sold in 2007; production ended in 2009 after 44 continuous years.

 Background

 By the early 1960s, Blue Bird Body Company had expanded from its beginnings in rural Georgia to become the fourth-largest manufacturer of school buses in the United States.
 While leading the segment, in looking towards the future, Blue Bird company management sought to diversify product offerings beyond school buses.
 As motorhomes began to evolve from travel trailers in the late 1950s and early 1960s, the company saw an opportunity to design its own vehicle.

 In 1963, Blue Bird designed the Blue Bird Transit Home prototype, derived from the Blue Bird All American.
-Assembled by newly-created subsidiary Cardinal Manufacturing in Fort Valley, Georgia, the 1963 Transit Home was a promotional vehicle, driven throughout the United States by company employees for two years to campgrounds and RV parks.
+Assembled by newly created subsidiary Cardinal Manufacturing in Fort Valley, Georgia, the 1963 Transit Home was a promotional vehicle, driven throughout the United States by company employees for two years to campgrounds and RV parks.
 The tour received little attention, with Blue Bird nearly deciding to shelve the concept of producing a motorhome altogether.
 In 1965, House Beautiful magazine published an article about the Transit Home; soon after, the company secured five orders for the $12,000 vehicle (approximately $96,760 in 2018 dollars).

 A central feature of the design of the vehicle was its body commonality with the Blue Bird All American school bus.
 In contrast to a motorhome, the All American subjected its heavy-duty frame to stop-and-go driving on a daily basis (Blue Bird had built school buses with all-steel bodies since 1937).
 The prototype also offered several features unseen before in a motorhome, including a built-in safe, redundant heating and hot water systems that used electricity, engine heat or diesel, and fuel tanks offering a driving range in excess of 1,000 km.